PilotDevNull/Music-Square-Mood-based-Music-Player/README.md

 - **Repeat** — loops back to the start of the queue instead of stopping.
 - **Like** (heart) — saved locally in your browser (not synced anywhere), purely for your own reference for now.

+The queue list (right-hand panel) shows each track's album art too, with the same mood-dot fallback as the pad.

+**Media keys / OS controls** — play, pause, previous, and next also work from your keyboard's media keys, a headset's buttons, and your OS's lock-screen or notification media controls, via the browser's Media Session API.
+The current track's title, artist, and art show up there too, and scrubbing from the lock screen stays in sync with the in-app seek bar.

 ---